-- (b) A manufactured home that is subject for which an affidavit of affixation is filed for recording pursuant to the provisions of SectionSections 3 or Section 6 becomes real property for all purposes when itthe home is affixed on land.
-A home that for which an affidavit of affixation is subject to the provisions of filed for recording pursuant to Section 4 becomes real property for all purposes when the affidavit of affixation is filed for recording in the appropriate land records.
+- (b) A manufactured home that is subject to the provisions of Section 3 or Section 6 becomes real property for all purposes when it is affixed on land.
+A home that is subject to the provisions of Section 4 becomes real property for all purposes when the affidavit of affixation is filed for recording in the appropriate land records.
 The home is real property even if the affidavit of affixation and the document by which the owner of the home acquired title to it do not satisfy all the requirements of this [act]; but, to be valid, both documents must include the legal description of the home and a legally sufficient description of the land on which it is or will be affixed. - (c) When a manufactured home is affixed on land, title to the home remains separate from the title to the land.
-The home is not subject to any security interest or other encumbrance in or on the title to the land, and the land is not subject to any security interest or other encumbrance in or on the title to the home. - (d) Each transfer of a right, title, or interest in a manufactured home that is classified as real property must be made in accordance with applicable real property law and must include the legal description of the home and a legally sufficient description of the land on which the home is or will be affixed.
+The home is not subject to any security interest or other encumbrance in or on the title to the land, and the land is not subject to any security interest or other encumbrance in or on the title to the home.

-(e) If a manufactured home that has become real property is severed from the land on which it is affixed, the home becomes personal property [but does not require a certificate of title].
+- (d) Each transfer of a right, title, or interest in a manufactured home that is classified as real property must be made in accordance with applicable real property law and must include the legal description of the home and a legally sufficient description of the land on which the home is or will be affixed. - (e) If a manufactured home that has become real property is severed from the land on which it is affixed, the home becomes personal property [but does not require a certificate of title].
 After becoming personal property, each transfer of a right, title, or interest in the home must be made in accordance with applicable personal property law until the home again becomes real property.
-Each transfer of a right, title, or interest in the home while it is personal property must include the legal description of the home.

-- (f) If the law of this state governs the perfection of a tenancy, security interest, or other encumbrance on a manufactured home while it is personal property or real property and if the encumbrance was [filed in the proper place in this state] [noted on the certificate of title for the home], it remains effective, retains the time and date of its priority, and provides the same rights and remedies, though the home's classification as personal or real property or its location within this state, whichever controlled the original [filing] [notation], is thereafter changed one or more times. - (g) After a manufactured home is moved into this state and the owner files an affidavit of affixation as provided in Section 4(b), subsequent purchasers for value of an interest in the home, including a security interest, acquire that interest free and clear of any tenancy, security interest, or other encumbrance that is not filed in the proper place in this state, unless: - (1) the subsequent purchaser has actual notice of the tenancy, security interest, or other encumbrance; - (2) the recorded affidavit of affixation describes the tenancy, security interest, or other encumbrance; or - (3) the tenancy, security interest, or other encumbrance is filed in the proper place in this state within four months after the earlier of the filing of the affidavit of affixation or affixation of the home.
+Each transfer of a right, title, or interest in the home while it is personal property must include the legal description of the home. - (f) If the law of this state governs the perfection of a tenancy, security interest, or other encumbrance on a manufactured home while it is personal property or real property and if the encumbrance was [filed in the proper place in this state] [noted on the certificate of title for the home], it remains effective, retains the time and date of its priority, and provides the same rights and remedies, though the home's classification as personal or real property or its location within this state, whichever controlled the original [filing] [notation], is thereafter changed one or more times. - (g) After a manufactured home is moved into this state and the owner files an affidavit of affixation as provided in Section 4(b), subsequent purchasers for value of an interest in the home, including a security interest, acquire that interest free and clear of any tenancy, security interest, or other encumbrance that is not filed in the proper place in this state, unless: - (1) the subsequent purchaser has actual notice of the tenancy, security interest, or